CIVIC SOCIETY AWARDS 2018

-Award: Shop Fronts
+Award Category: Shop Fronts

 This shop brings a new meaning to the toast “To All friends around the Wrekin”.

-Receiving the award for Wrekin whiskies shopfront: Owner Mike Hale.
+Receiving the award for Wrekin whiskies shopfront: Owner Mike Hale

-A classically designed exterior with an inviting outside appearance painted blue.
-The signage is clear and attractive with a logo that explains the variety of services provided.
+A classically designed exterior with an inviting outside appearance, painted blue.
+The signage is clear and attractive with a logo that explains the variety of services provided

 Receiving the award for Adorn shopfront: Owner Anna Garvey

-A stylish reinvention of a former furniture shop, with an intriguing arrangement of space overlooking one of Shrewsbury’s oldest medieval streets.
+A stylish reinvention of a former furniture shop, with an intriguing arrangement of space, overlooking one of Shrewsbury’s oldest medieval streets

 It is difficult to imagine a building in Shrewsbury better suited to house an Alice in Wonderland-themed champagne bar, or a Mad Hatter’s tea party for that matter.
-This is a high quality renovation with elegant paintwork bringing out the architectural qualities of this eye catching 17th century timber-framed building.
+This is a high quality renovation with elegant paintwork bringing out the architectural qualities of this eye-catching 17th century timber-framed building

 Receiving the award for Ten & Six refurbishment: Owner George Marneros

-Special Award: 50 Year Award – New Build
+Special 50 Year Awards

 Receiving the award for Lloyds Bank: Rosalind Ince and Jason Pickering

-Award: New Build
+Award Category: New Build

 This self- build house was built to exacting quality and design standards, and also has met the energy and water efficiency aspects.
 It has been sympathetically designed in relation to its setting.
 The Howard House does all this and more.
 This modern designed home will be discretely hidden behind a brick wall which continues along the road joining one that exists today, ensuring that the streetscape is appropriate to this location.
 From the garden the house is very impressive; an open plan kitchen has a wall of glass-sliding doors with a full view of the garden.
 When complete this will certainly be an innovative design built with a lot of hard work and an eye to detail.

-Howard House 20A Havelock Road: Martin Howard
+Receiving the award for Howard House – Martin Howard